escamoteur/get_it_mixin/README.md

 # get_it_mixin

-A set of mixins that allow you to easily bind widgets to data registered with `GetIt`, these widgets will rebuild automatically whenever the bound data changes.
+A set of mixins that allow widgets to `watch` data registered with `GetIt`.
+Widgets that watch data will rebuild automatically whenever that data changes.

+Supported data types that can be watched are `ChangeNotifier`, `ValueNotifier`, `Stream` and `Future`.

 `ChangeNotifier` based example:
 ```dart